Scottish National Party: Swinney era (May 2024–present)

 In November 2024, the SNP announced a plan to reduce permanent paid staff at its headquarters from twenty-six to sixteen, a reduction of more than a third, in order to "protect the long-term finances of the party" before the next Scottish Parliament election.
 The pressure on the SNP's finances was attributed to a reduction in Short Money they receive following the 2024 general election, along with an increased reliance on membership fees over substantial donations.

+At the 2026 Scottish election, the SNP won 58 seats, remaining the largest party in the Scottish Parliament and securing a fifth consecutive term in government under Swinney, despite losing a net total of six seats compared to 2021.
+The party achieved the largest gap between first and second place in Scottish Parliament election history, finishing 41 seats ahead of Scottish Labour and Reform UK who both tied on 17 seats.
+The SNP received 38.2% of the constituency vote and 27.2% of the regional vote, both down on its 2021 performance.

+The SNP also achieved a significant breakthrough in Shetland Islands, winning the constituency for the first time in the party’s history with Hannah Mary Goodlad gaining the seat from the Liberal Democrats with 47% of the vote.

+Despite the decline in vote share and seats, parties supporting Scottish independence increased a majority in the Scottish Parliament, with the SNP and Scottish Greens together holding 73 seats, the highest number of pro-independence MSPs elected.
+Swinney described the result as a mandate for Scotland to retain the option of holding another referendum on Scottish independence.

+On 14 September 2026, the SNP along with Plaid Cymru, who support Welsh independence, and Sinn Féin, who support Irish reunification, signed a memorandum of understanding calling for the UK government to "prepare for, plan and facilitate constitutional change" to enable self-determination for each nation.

 Constitution and structure

 The local Branches are the primary level of organisation in the SNP.
 All of the Branches within each Scottish Parliament constituency form a Constituency Association, which coordinates the work of the Branches within the constituency, coordinates the activities of the party in the constituency and acts as a point of liaison between an MSP or MP and the party.
 Constituency Associations are composed of delegates from all of the Branches within the constituency.

 The annual National Conference is the supreme governing body of the SNP and is responsible for determining party policy and electing the National Executive Committee.
 The National Conference is composed of: